jeffopenpacks/pptchecker/README.md

 ## Demo
 - How does the solution work from the user’s perspective, covering the main steps from start to finish?
-Once the user is done with the ppt, he/she can upload this to the webapp, it'll parse it then give a list of feedback, this can be exported into pdf, and user can send it to the presenter, who can do a quick double check on the flagged slides to double check.
+Once the user is done with the ppt, he/she can upload this to the webapp, it'll parse it then give a list of feedback, so the user can check and amend before sending

 - Provide screenshots, GIFs or demo video.
 ---